nuxeo/doc.nuxeo.com-content/src/userdoc/working-in-workspaces/working-with-workspaces/managing-a-workspace/defining-the-authorized-document-types.md

 ## Selecting the Default Document Type

-Workspace managers can set the document type that is created when users import documents using the **Import**&nbsp;button or drag & drop.
+Workspace managers can set the document type that is created when users import documents using the **Import** button or drag and drop.
 In a workspace, the default document type is file.

 **To define the default document type for import:**